-Livonia, Northville, and Plymouth’s Durable Power of Attorney Lawyer
+Livonia, Northville, and Plymouth’s Financial and Health Care Power of Attorney Lawyer

 Power of attorney ("POA"), is a legal document that allows an individual to act on another person’s behalf if they are unable to do so.
 These documents can be assigned to an appointed family member, trusted friend, or business organization that you trust to manage all of your personal affairs.
 There are various types of powers of attorney, each granting control at a varying level to the person in power, also known as the attorney-in-fact.
 POAs can grant control to the attorney-in-fact for a specific amount of time or indefinitely.
 Powers of Attorney are a core building block of a comprehensive estate plan and can benefit anyone from a recent high school graduates to retirees.